DIPlib/diplib/dipimage/user_manual/04_dip_image.md

 ```

 All operations that are defined for tensor images can be applied to
 color images.
-These operations simpliy ignore the color space.
+These operations simply ignore the color space.
 Thus,
 adding two images with different color spaces does not cause one to
 be converted to the other color space.
 Typically, the output image
 will have the color space of the first input image with a color space